 - You can no longer retire employees unless there is a fair reason or it can be objectively justified.
 You must follow a fair procedure.

 6.4 An employee can claim unfair dismissal if he or she has been dismissed for an ‘unfair’ reason or if unfair procedures are followed.
-In general, they must have two years’ service (one year if employment started before 5 April 2012).
+In general, they must have two years’ service.

 - If you have breached a fundamental term of the employment contract, or made it impossible for employees to do their job, they can sue for ‘constructive’ (unfair) dismissal.